Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 In general, larger kilns have a lower cost per cubic foot of firing space.
 Those who have some experience with buying Kilns will tell you to buy a larger Kiln than you need now because you’re very likely to outgrow it later.

-Also, make sure that any top-loaded Kiln you’re buying doesn’t come with a height disadvantage for you.
+Also, make sure that any top-loaded Kiln you’re buying doesn’t come with a height disadvantage.

 You may find that you have trouble reaching into the bottom of deep 10 and 12-sided Studio Kilns.
 Visiting a studio to test these Kilns before you buy is a good idea.

-An alternative to Kilns that are too deep is a wide but shorter 22 inch, 12-sided Kiln.
+An alternative to too-deep Kilns is a wide but shorter 22-inch, 12-sided Kiln.

 If you do end up buying a kiln that is too deep because you get a good deal on it, you could always place an accessible shelf on the bottom, held up by posts.